larytet-py/image-mathching/README.md

 # image-mathching

+The scripts target phishing WEB sites and, potentially, phishing e-mails.

-Collect colors from the given image(s), compare the colo palettes, return "distance" between the palettes.
+The color-palette script collects colors from the given image(s), compare the colo palettes, return "distance" between the palettes.
+This is a reasonably fast way to match screenshots of the WEB sites, flag suspicious phishing sites.
+The script can be a part of the lab Grzegorz Jakowicz is building.

 Script text-detection.py collects text boxes from the image, generate a "collage".
 The idea is that color palette matching will work better for areas containing text (it does).